 After it's cooled down, divide the curry into smaller portions, such as one or two servings, and place them in storage containers (preferably glass to prevent staining) or zipped storage bags.

-Since storing in small portions allows for quicker cooling, it is recommended to choose smaller containers rather than a large ones.
+Since storing in small portions allows for quicker cooling, choosing smaller containers rather than large ones is recommended.
 This is also more convenient for reheating individual portions.
-If you want to store curry in a zippered storage bag, try to keep it as flat as possible.
+If you want to store curry in a zippered storage bag, keep it as flat as possible.

 To reheat chilled curry, place it in a saucepan and heat slowly over low heat, stirring constantly.

-Microwaving is not recommended as it tends to cause uneven heating but if you want to microwave it anyway, microwave for 1 minute at a time and mix well between each interval.
+Microwaving is not recommended as it tends to cause uneven heating; however, if you want to microwave it anyway, microwave for 1 minute at a time and mix well between intervals.

 The standard storage guideline for freezing curry is one month, which allows for long-term storage, but there are a few things to keep in mind when freezing and reheating from frozen.

-When freezing curry, you really need to be careful about the ingredients.
-For example, potatoes and carrots, which are common vegetables used in curry, will lose water and become dry in texture when frozen, ruining the curry as a whole.
-Potatoes especially, tend to fall apart after freezing and reheating.
+When freezing curry, you need to be careful about the ingredients.
+For example, potatoes and carrots, common vegetables used in curry, will lose water and become dry in texture when frozen, ruining the curry.
+Potatoes, especially, tend to fall apart after freezing and reheating.

 Therefore, remove such ingredients before placing the curry in the storage container.

 The recommended method for thawing frozen curry is to place it in the refrigerator and thaw it slowly (overnight).
-If you froze your curry in zipper bags you can defrost in hot water.
+If you freeze your curry in zipper bags, you can defrost it in hot water.

 Once defrosted, place the curry in a saucepan and heat slowly over low heat, stirring constantly, just as you would if you had kept it refrigerated.

-Microwaving frozen curry removes flavor and moisture, and the taste tends to deteriorate.
-However, if you want to microwave it anyway, heat it 1 minute at a time and stir well between each interval.
+Microwaving frozen curry removes flavor and moisture, and the taste deteriorates.
+However, if you want to microwave it anyway, heat it one minute at a time and stir well between each interval.

 Next day curry is better?
 (Myth?)

-What every Japanese family knows about curry is, “Second day curry is the best curry” meaning Japanese curry tastes better next day than on the day it's cooked.
-As a Japanese person myself, I personally think that is true.
-Well, I did a bit of research and found a scientific reason for that.
+What every Japanese family knows about curry is that “Second-day curry is the best curry,” meaning Japanese curry tastes better the next day than on the day it’s cooked.
+As a Japanese person myself, I think that is true.
+Well, I did some research and found a scientific reason for that.

-Over night, the ingredients (vegetables and meat) in curry start to give out “umami" (glutamic acid) as well as fructose, starch, fibre…etc
+Overnight, the ingredients (vegetables and meat) in curry start to give out “umami” (glutamic acid) as well as fructose, starch, fiber…etc.

-So it generally builds up depth of flavour and thickness over night, it also becomes richer.
-That’s why it’s better to eat it the next day if you can wait!
-Or why not eat it two days in a row and compare the difference?
+So it generally builds up the depth of flavor and thickness overnight and becomes richer.
+Eating it the next day is better if you can wait!
+Or why not eat it two days in a row with different toppings and compare the difference?

 Japanese Curry Using Roux Cubes (Including Lots of Secret Tips)